Google to boycott Saudi conference over missing journalist

 Khashoggi, a U.S. resident, Washington Post columnist and leading critic of Saudi crown prince Mohammed bin Salman, vanished after entering the Saudi consulate in Istanbul on Oct.
 2 to get marriage documents.

-Since news of his disappearance, many American companies, including Uber [UBER.UL], Viacom (VIAB.O) and Ford (F.N), have pulled out of the three-day conference, known as “Davos in the Desert.”
+Since news of his disappearance, many American companies, including Uber [UBER.UL], Viacom and Ford, have pulled out of the three-day conference, known as “Davos in the Desert.”

 Reporting by Arjun Panchadar in Bengaluru